-We are NOW accepting Spring and Summer 2016 applications.
+We are NOW accepting Summer 2017 applications.
 We are looking to fill 2 positions for immediate start.

 Our Seasonal Interns are a vital force on the farm.
 We look for passionate, intelligent people who can learn quickly and work hard.

 Expect to muck, mulch, milk, mow, herd, hay, harvest, hoe, water, weed, weed, seed, feed, fence, fix, forage, clean, weed, plant, transplant, tidy, weed, clean, scrub, pick, stake, rake, wash, weed, build, record, sweep, swear, study, organize, observe, report, clean, cry, compost, cook, swear, laugh, laugh and laugh.
 There are always special projects underway and all projects are special.
 Work is life and includes at least 55+ hours/week, with hours and days varying necessarily.
 We work hard at a steady pace, outdoors, in the sun/rain, cold/heat, beautiful Berkshire weather.